-Cera's acting career really took off in 2007 when he starred in the highly successful indie flicks Superbad and Juno.
+Michael Cera's acting career really took off in 2007 when he starred in the highly successful indie flicks Superbad and Juno.

-7. Jackie Chan
+8. Jackie Chan

 Jackie Chan is the modern-day equivalent of Bruce Lee, with a hefty dose of masterful comedy mixed in.

-A kung-fu master with an aptitude for slapstick, Chan is a family-favorite movie star who kicks his way through comedic drama.
+A kung fu master with an aptitude for slapstick, Chan is a family-favorite movie star who kicks his way through comedic drama.
 Chinese culture and American humor are united by Chan's iconic performances as the lovable action hero.

-You can find his hilarious action-oriented antics in his famous collaborations with Chris Tucker in Rush Hour and with Owen Wilson in Shanghai Noon and Shanghai Knights.
-He also brought a new dimension to the sport through his touching portrayal of the beloved Mr. Miyagi (or Mr. Han) in 2010’s The Karate Kid.
+You can find his hilarious action-oriented antics in his famous collaborations with Chris Tucker in Rush Hour (1998) and with Owen Wilson in Shanghai Noon (2000) and Shanghai Knights (2003).

-6. Seth Rogen
+7. Seth Rogen

 Why does Seth Rogen always play a stoner in movies?
 Well, probably because he's a stoner in real life!
 So much so that Rogen even launched his own marijuana company (Houseplant) in California.

-But for the most part, Rogen can found fogging up the lens with comedy flicks like 2005’s The 40-Year-Old Virgin, 2007’s Knocked Up, 2008’s Pineapple Express, 2014’s The Interview, and many more.
+But for the most part, Rogen can be found fogging up the lens with comedy flicks like The 40-Year-Old Virgin (2005), Knocked Up (2007), Pineapple Express (2008), The Interview (2014), and many more.

 5. Jim Carrey

-Carrey's most extreme and cartoonish characters can be found in 1994’s The Mask and Ace Ventura: Pet Detective and Dumb and Dumber, 1997’s Liar Liar, 2003’s Bruce Almighty, and even 2020’s Sonic the Hedgehog as Dr. Robotnik.
+Jim Carrey's most extreme and cartoonish characters can be found in The Mask (1994), Ace Ventura: Pet Detective (1994), Dumb and Dumber (1994), Liar Liar (1997), Bruce Almighty (2003), and even Sonic the Hedgehog (2020) as Dr. Robotnik.

 4. Bruce Willis

-A hard man with good morals, Willis will always defeat the bad guys while things explode behind him or time bends backwards.
+A hard man with good morals, Willis always defeats the bad guys while things explode behind him or time bends backwards.

-Bruce Willis's reputation as a leading man started with the oft-debated "Christmas” movie Die Hard, and carried on with 1998’s Armageddon, 2000’s Unbreakable, 2006’s Lucky Number Slevin, 2012’s Looper, and, of course, the rest of the Die Hard movies.
+Bruce Willis's reputation as a leading man started with the oft-debated "Christmas movie" Die Hard (1988), then carried on with Armageddon (1998), Unbreakable (2000), Lucky Number Slevin (2006), Looper (2012), and, of course, the rest of the Die Hard movies.

 3. Will Ferrell

-Ferrell often takes an absurd approach to masculinity, with his characters manifesting the loser, the child, the failing everyman.
+Will Ferrell often takes an absurd approach to masculinity, with his characters manifesting as the loser, the child, the failing everyman.
 He's perfect for any mismatched buddy movie, and often stars alongside John C. Reilly and Mark Wahlberg.

 2. Ricky Gervais

 If there's one trait that unites every Ricky Gervais performance, it's sarcasm.
-King of dry British humor, Gervais rarely plays a character who DOESN’T have a bitterly pessimistic view of humanity.
+King of dry British humor, Gervais rarely plays a character who doesn't have a bitterly pessimistic view of humanity.

 1. Bill Murray

 Bill Murray is practically a character to himself.
-He has no particular genre and can play pretty much anything—hero or villain, comedy or drama, character or cameo.

-But in all of his roles, it rarely feels like he's assuming a character.
+He has no particular genre or archetype—hero or villain, comedy or drama, character or cameo—yet it rarely feels like he's assuming a character.

 Bill Murray is always playing Bill Murray, regardless of the film's time period, setting, or character.
-Even when voicing the animated ginger cat in 2004’s Garfield, he’s still a disembodied Bill Murray.
+Even the animated ginger cat in Garfield (2004) was still just a disembodied Bill Murray.